maclandrol/graphormer-pretrained/README.md

 ### What's different ?

-- We remove support for dgl due to packaging constraints
+- We removed support for dgl due to packaging constraints

 __More information on the Graphormer project is available below !__